xiaoying01/deleteLater.github.io/_posts/2018-09-14-basic-sparcassembly-instruction.markdown

 <div class="panel-heading">![Tip]({{site.baseurl}}/assets/img/tip.png)**NOTE**
 </div>
 <div class="panel-body">
-  - First 6 integer arguments passed in %o0 – %o5
+  - First 6 arguments passed in %o0 – %o5
+    - the seventh argument starts from %sp+0x5c(for 32bit) or %sp+0x8af(for 64bit) see [here](https://docs.oracle.com/cd/E36784_01/html/E36858/gmado.html) for more
   - Other or additional arguments passed on stack
   - %g0 reads as zero, writes ignored
   - Put return value in %i0